-- A. P101-34 Attachment D, Procurement of Pressure Safety Goods or Services, Section 3.2.1, provides a detailed definition of what is considered COTS equipment within the scope of the pressure safety program. - B. COTS containing equipment within the scope of ASME for quality marking (e.g., B31.1, Section I, IV, VIII, X, XII, or XIII) shall be quality marked.
-Exception: COTS containing equipment within the scope of ASME Section VIII but with non-ASME quality marked vessels may be permitted upon design review acceptance. - C. COTS equipment that has pre-installed relief devices utilize the manufacturer as the Designer to satisfy overpressure protection requirements for the equipment.
+- A. P101-34 Attachment D, Procurement of Pressure Safety Goods or Services, Section 3.2.1, provides a detailed definition of what is considered COTS equipment within the scope of the pressure safety program. - B. COTS equipment or components within the scope of ASME for quality marking (e.g., B31.1, Section I, IV, VIII, X, XII, or XIII) shall be quality marked.
+Exception: Those within the scope of ASME Section VIII but without ASME quality marked vessels may be permitted upon design review acceptance. - C. COTS equipment that has pre-installed relief devices utilize the manufacturer as the Designer to satisfy overpressure protection requirements for the equipment.
 Overpressure protection outside the confines of the COTS equipment remains the responsibility of the ESM Ch.
 17 Designer.